Fynthesizer/Forest/readme.md

 - Options menu ✔️
   - Scale selection ✔️
   - Timbre selection ✔️
-- Loading screen
+- Loading screen ✔️

 **BUGS:**

-- Settings menu is able to be interactive with when invisible
+- Settings menu is able to be interacted with when invisible ✔️
-- Nodes sometimes emit varying pitches
+- Nodes sometimes emit varying pitches❔
-- Clearing trees only destroys the rendered object
+- Clearing trees only destroys the rendered object ✔️
+- Doesn't seem to run on Firefox
+- Button text moves when you hover over it for some reason ✔️

 Skybox courtesy of this sick skybox generator: https://github.com/wwwtyro/space-3d